2a) Honeycomb Holstein Model

 \[\hat{\Phi}_{\mathbf{i}}(\tau) = \hat{n}_{\mathbf{i},A}(\tau) - \hat{n}_{\mathbf{i},B}(\tau)\]

 and $\hat{n}_{\mathbf{i},\gamma} = (\hat{n}_{\uparrow,\mathbf{i},o} + \hat{n}_{\downarrow,\mathbf{i},o})$ is the total electron number operator for orbital $\gamma \in \{A,B\}$ in unit cell $\mathbf{i}$.
-It is then also useful to calculate the corresponding structure factor $S_\text{cdw}(\mathbf{q},\tau)$ and susceptibility $\chi_\text{cdw}(\mathbf{q}).$ This can all be easily calculated using the initialize_composite_correlation_measurement! function, as shown below.
+It is then also useful to calculate the corresponding structure factor $S_\text{cdw}(\mathbf{q},\tau)$ and susceptibility $\chi_\text{cdw}(\mathbf{q}).$ Again, this can all be easily calculated using the initialize_composite_correlation_measurement! function, as shown below.

 # Initialize CDW correlation measurement.